 The Department will assess the EFS of Tenderers using the answers and information provided in response to Part 3, Section 5 of the Standard Selection Questionnaire (SSQ).

-Tenderers must complete and return the Financial Viability Risk Assessment Tool (FVRAT), document, in response to Part 3, Section 5 of the Standard Selection Questionnaire (SSQ), along with providing their latest two (2) sets of audited accounts (or other alternative sources as specified in the SSQ).
+Tenderers must complete and return the Financial Viability Risk Assessment Tool (FVRAT) document, in response to Part 3, Section 5 of the Standard Selection Questionnaire (SSQ), along with providing their latest two (2) sets of audited accounts (or other alternative sources as specified in the SSQ).

 The Department has set out the thresholds that Tenderers must meet and the methodology for assessment in the table below.